Easysim Goes Global With US Dollar And Euro Pricing And Now Offers Verizon To Enable 5G

 Delivering on the easy family promise

-Staying online while travelling is no longer a luxury - it's a necessity.
-Whether navigating new cities, staying in touch with loved ones or keeping up with work, easySim ensures you're always connected.
-With coverage in 150 countries from the United States to Europe, Asia and beyond, you'll get great value, secure and reliable connectivity wherever you roam... at speeds of up to 5G.
+Whether their trip is for business or pleasure, many travelers are finding that getting - and staying - online is no longer a luxury, it's a necessity.
+By using Tier One network providers, easySim offers globetrotters a consistent, convenient and secure data connection away from home, at speeds of up to 5G.
+In comparison to the global roaming charges levied by their home cellular providers, an easySim travel data plan offers savings for those navigating new cities, staying in touch with loved ones or simply keeping up with work when abroad.

-easySim believes that travel should be about discovery, not about worrying about the cost of data, mobile security or connectivity issues.
-That's why easySim makes global communication simple and straightforward, providing great value travel data by eSIM while you enjoy your travels.
-Whether for work or pleasure, see how much you can save on your next trip at .
+easySim's ethos is that travel should be about discovery, not about worrying about the cost of cellular data, security or connectivity issues abroad.
+The company aims to make global communication simple and straightforward, offering savings on travel data for travelers to Europe, Asia, North or South America and beyond.
+Travel data plans for all of these destinations can be now compared on the easySim website at priced in the major global currencies, eliminating the cost and inconvenience of currency exchange.

 Legal Disclaimer: